Skip to content

 Significance of Tulsi Vivah in Hindu Religion

 On the day of Devuthani Gyaras or tulsi Ekadashi (Devuthani Ekadashi 2023), there is a tradition where devotees offer Sri Hari Vishnu ‘Tulsi Dal’ (branch or leaf of holy basil plants).
-According to Hindu mythology, Lord Vishnu- goddess tulsi’s husband, takes the form of the stone Shaligram (a kind of stone) on this day and marries the Holy Basil plant (Tulsi Mata)
+According to Hindu mythology, Lord Vishnu- goddess tulsi’s husband, takes the form of the stone Shaligram (a kind of stone) on this day and marries the Holy Basil plant (Tulsi Mata).

 Tulsi Vivah is a blissful ritual for those who undertake or participate in it.
 The Tulsi marriage is an act of virtue as much as an unmarried girl getting married.
 Beliefs say that Lord Vishnu showers immense blessings on the one who solemnizes the marriage with proper devotion & Aastha.